Narayani-05/Iot-project/README.md

      python spark_streaming.py
      ```

-3. **Visualize the Data**:
+3. Visualize the Data:
-   - Use tools like Grafana or a custom web app to display real-time data.
+   - Use tools like Grafana or a custom web app to display real-time da

-## Future Enhancements
-- Integrate advanced analytics using machine learning models.
-- Add notifications for extreme weather conditions.
-- Scale the application with distributed systems like Kubernetes.

----

 For questions or contributions, feel free to raise an issue or submit a pull request.